asjoblom47/Aidan_Sjoblom_BSE_Portfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1oT3m4xKQ28?si=u0axokpFt0taX8kL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project is a magic mirror that provides the date, time, weather, news, and more.
 I uploaded and ran a program on a raspberry pi computer to display the mirror on a monitor.
 Later on I will integrate motion detectors to automatically turn on the display when there is motion, and turn off the display after no detected motion for a short period of time to conserve energy.
 I also plan to add a frame to make it look more pretty.